chhuang-one/sqxclib/doc/SqStorage.md

 	// migrate schema
 	sq_storage_migrate(storage, schema);

-	// synchronize schema to database and update schema in 'storage'
+	// This will update and sort schema in SqStorage::schema
-	// This is mainly used by SQLite sq_storage_migrate(storage, NULL);
+	// and synchronize schema to database (mainly for SQLite). sq_storage_migrate(storage, NULL);
 ```